Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 Optional chin bar is not DH-certified

 In our tests the Super Air felt really comfortable and secure.
-Despite the deep shape, the air is channeled really well around the helmet, and it never felt overly heavy.
+Despite the deep shape, we found that air is channeled well around the helmet, and it never felt too heavy.
 The fit is excellent and easy to adjust as you ride via the thumb-wheel at the rear.

 For more, check out our full Bell Super Air Spherical review.